Mephiles/torntools_extension/README.md

 - 2 stakeout requests per minute per stakeout
 - 1 daily request for general data like items
 - 1 request per search in the market popup tab
+- up to 2 requests per job special usage (depends on the special and the situation)

 Any bugs?
 Ideas?
 Suggestions?
 Let us know!